-We complement these data with the 2011 American Community Survey.
-For every geographic area in the IRI data, we take 500 random draws of the distribution of income per person.
+We complement these data with the 2011 American Community Survey (Ruggles et al., 2025).
+For every store in the IRI data, we take 500 random draws from the distribution of income per person that corresponds to the store's county.
 We include these in our demand system.